-Within Denmead Junior School, the headteacher, Mrs Rachelle Tomkins is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.
+Within Denmead Junior School, the headteacher, Mrs Rachelle Tomkins, is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.

-If your concern is about the headteacher, you should raise this with the Chair of Governors by email: djs-chair@amadyss.co.uk
+If your concern is about the headteacher, you should raise this with the Chair of Governors by [process to contact CoG or equivalent]